ihreapotheken/IA-SDK-iOS/README.md

 IASDK.configuration.apiKey = "ENTER YOUR API KEY HERE" IASDK.configuration.clientID = "ENTER YOUR CLIENT ID HERE" IASDK.setEnvironment(.staging)
-IASDK.Pharmacy.setPharmacyID(2163)        // If you have pharmacy ID, you can set it before you call initialize, otherwise initialize will show Apofinder (if enabled).
+IASDK.Pharmacy.savePharmacyID(2163)     // If you have pharmacy ID, you can set it before you call initialize, otherwise initialize will show Apofinder (if enabled).
-IASDK.setSingleDelegate(sdkDelegate)      // If you use delegate,
+IASDK.setDelegate(sdkDelegate)          // If you use delegate,
 ```

 5. **Initialize**
 Before using any SDK features, you must ensure that required conditions are met.
 Call the `initialize` function once your UI is ready.
 This will fetch all required data and enable your modules for running.
 ```
 let prerequisitesOptions = IASDKPrerequisitesOptions(
-    shouldShowIndicator: true,
     isCancellable: false,
     isAnimated: true,
     shouldRunLegal: true,